Greenstand/Greenstand-Overview/README.md

 - Quality Control - Need quality control engineers to understand use cases and be available for robust testing on builds before rollout.
 This is often testing new features on our admin panel, webmap or mobile app.
 If you can find a broken link or a button that doesn't work, you have found a great way to contribute and get to know the project.

 - Documentation - help Update and sync all documentation

 - General Decisions - take part in the general decision making process: https://github.com/Greenstand/treetracker-decisions

-## Development needs as of Aug 2022

-Here are a few immediate and long-term needs.
-If you don’t see a project that fits, email us at info@greenstand.org or come check in on Slack link and let’s figure out how to leverage your skills.

-* Find a task you would like to work on by browsing the repositories' issue lists below.
-* Let others know what you are working on - post your intentions in the Github comments or relevant Slack channel.
-* If you don't find something now, be persistent - keep asking!

-### Ongoing Needs

-- Quality Control - Need quality control engineers to understand use cases and be available for robust testing on builds before rollout.
-This is often testing new features on our admin panel, webmap or mobile app.
-If you can find a broken link or a button that doesn't work, you have found a great way to contribute and get to know the project.

-- Documentation - help Update and sync all documentation

-- General Decisions - take part in the general decision making process: https://github.com/Greenstand/treetracker-decisions